-Background of Olympia, Greece’s Original Olympics
+Background of Greece’s Original Olympics

 Located on the Peloponnese peninsula in Greece, Olympia is where the original Olympic games played out.
 It lies in the Alfeios River valley, about 18 km from the Ionian Sea.
 The Olympic Games were held every 4 years for over 1,000 years from the 8th century BC to the 4th century AD.
 The games encompassed much more than sports.
 Moreover, they symbolized the peace and nobility of healthy competition, with just the reward of an olive wreath.
 1500 years later, the first modern world Olympics began in 1896 in Greece.

 Besides the Olympic games, the site also a significant Panhellenic religious sanctuary of ancient Greece.
 It was dedicated to Zeus, the father of the 12 Olympian Gods and his consort, Hera.
 Also called Altis, this was the sacred grove and sanctuary of Zeus.
 Furthermore, it had over 70 buildings, such as, the Temple of Zeus, Temple of Hera, Palaestra and the Philippeion.
-Furthermore, the great altar of Zeus is where they made the great sacrifices.
+The great altar of Zeus is where they made the great sacrifices.
 There are also various sculptures, like the famous Hermes of Praxiteles and the statue of Nike of Paionios.

-My Springtime Olympia Greece Ruins Tour Highlights
+Greece Ruins Tour Highlights

-From the cruise port, Katakolon, I went solo on the modern train 25 miles to Olympia, arriving in 45 minutes.
-Then, the archeological site is walking distance from the train.
+From the cruise port, Katakolon, I went solo on the train 25 miles to Olympia, arriving in 45 minutes.
+Then, the Olympia Archeological Site is walking distance from the train.
 I did not take a tour and just wandered the complex on a spring afternoon in April.
 Luckily, I arrived during one of the best times, as this is when the wildflowers and Judas trees are in full bloom.
 Overall, I was awestruck by the numerous purplish-mauve Judas blooming trees and yellow wildflowers, alongside the remaining stone platforms and Doric columns.
 In contrast, the new colors of spring illuminated the ancient sacred ruins.

 I felt like taking it all in without a tour.
 It was such a beautiful spring day and it felt fantastic to be in such a historic place at my own pace.
 Overall, I wandered for at least a couple hours and took amazing photos, displaying the flowers alongside the ruins.